The 7 Foods that May Help Increase Blood Platelets

 They also have small sacs on the inside of them called granules.
 These release chemical substances that attract other platelets to the site of the injury to form what is known as a platelet cap.

+The problem is that there are some disorders that affect platelet functioning.
+This can cause an increase or decrease in their production.
 Consequently, this causes chronic blood disorders and, of course, increases the risk of significant blood loss.

 Find out what they are!

-Pumpkin, including its seeds, has amino acids and essential vitamins that help with the formation of platelets.
+Pumpkin, including its seeds, has amino acids and essential vitamins that may help with the formation of platelets.

 2. Citrus fruits

-This is because they contain vitamin C, an essential nutrient that increases the platelet count in your blood.
+Citrus fruits, when eaten in moderation, are a great compliment for your blood health.
+This is because they contain vitamin C, an essential nutrient that may increase the platelet count in your blood.

-3. Indian Gooseberry
+3. Indian gooseberry